airbytehq/airbyte/docs/connector-development/config-based/tutorial/3-connecting-to-the-API-source.md

   stream_names: ["rates"]
 ```

+Adding the reference in `streams` will make the stream available to the `Source`.
+Adding the reference in the `check` tells the `check` operation to use that stream to test the connection.

 2. Next we'll set the base url.
    According to the API documentation, the base url is `"https://api.exchangeratesapi.io/v1/"`.